 Liberty flourished from 1880 to 1930, but with a particular intensity in the first two decades of the 20th century.
 In Florence and Lucca, this style can be mostly found in private homes, like small villas (villino), sometimes in residential areas just outside the city walls.
 Viareggio and Montecatini Terme had their heydays at the right time and now have many Art Nouveau buildings in their main streets, from spas to hotels.

-In the city centre you can spot the buildings of Piazza della Repubblica, with its Giubbe Rosse cafè and the colonnade of the olg Gambrinus (now hosting the Hard Rock Cafè).
-The Stibbert Museum hosting weaponry and armour collections, and the surrounding garden, are characterized by eclectic style, too.
+In the city centre there are Liberty details to be spotted among the buildings of Piazza della Repubblica, like the Giubbe Rosse cafè and the colonnade of the old cafè Gambrinus (now hosting the Hard Rock Cafè).

 In Borgo Ognissanti don't miss the Casa-galleria Vichi.

 The Stibbert Museum and the surrounding garden are characterized by eclectic style and the same curiosity for the exotic, with pavilions, statues, fake ruins and a small Egyptian temple.

 It's also possible to follow an itinerary, by foot or by bus, and discover three houses, a greenhouse in a garden and an unusual church.